Advance Care Planning

 Click here for a copy of the proxy form.

-The RQHR Advance Care Planning Support Team is available to provide education on advance care planning in RQHR to both staff and the community.
+The Regina Advance Care Planning Support Team is available to provide education on advance care planning to both staff and the community.

-The office is located at Wascana Rehabilitation Centre.
-You can phone at 306-766-5922 or by email at email@example.com.
+Our office is located at Wascana Rehabilitation Centre.
+You can connect with us by phone at 306-766-5922 or by email at email@example.com.

 Click here for a list of links associated with Advance Care Planning.